-Long-Term Incentive Arrangements for 2017
+Long-Term Incentive Arrangements for 2019

 Overview.
-In 2017, the Company's equity compensation to executive officers was governed by the 2017 Long-Term Incentive Program ("LTIP").
-The 2017 LTIP, which was adopted at the start of 2017, consists of three components: (i) a LTPP (the "2017 LTPP"), which represents 50% of the LTIP target value at the time of grant and provides for awards of performance shares tied to the Company's successful achievement of a predetermined ROIC goal over fiscal years 2017 and 2018; (ii) an RSU Grant with relative TSR modifier (the "2017 RSU Grant"), which represents 25% of the LTIP target value at the time of grant and provides for awards of time-based restricted stock units, with cliff vesting after three years from the date of grant, that may be increased or decreased by 25% of the target award amounts as a result of the Company's TSR relative to the S&P MidCap 400 Index over fiscal years 2017, 2018 and 2019; and (iii) a time-based RSA (the "2017 RSA"), which represents the remaining 25% of the LTIP target value at the time of grant and provides for awards of time-based restricted stock that cliff-vest after three years from the date of grant, subject to an executive's continued employment with the Company on the vesting date.
+In 2019, the Company's equity compensation to executive officers was governed by the 2019 Long-Term Incentive Program ("LTIP").
+The 2019 LTIP, which was adopted at the start of 2019, is substantially identical to the LTIP used over the prior two years and consists of three components: (i) a LTPP (the "2019 LTPP"), which represents 50% of the LTIP target value at the time of grant and provides for awards of performance shares tied to the Company's successful achievement of a pre-determined return on invested capital ("ROIC") goal over fiscal years 2019 and 2020; (ii) an RSU Grant with relative TSR modifier (the "2019 Performance RSU Grant"), which represents 25% of the LTIP target value at the time of grant and provides for awards of time-based restricted stock units, with cliff vesting after three years from the date of grant, that may be increased or decreased by 25% of the target award amounts as a result of the Company's TSR relative to the S&P MidCap 400 Index over fiscal years 2019, 2020 and 2021; and (iii) a time-based RSU Grant (the "2019 Time-based RSU Grant"), which represents the remaining 25% of the LTIP target value at the time of grant and provides for awards of time-based restricted stock that cliff-vest after three years from the date of grant, subject to an executive's continued employment with the Company on the vesting date.
 The foregoing description is reflected in the following diagram: